Stomach and Oesophageal Cancers

 How are stomach and oesophageal cancers diagnosed?

-There is no national screening program for the early detection of stomach or oesophageal cancer.
 If your GP suspects that you have stomach or oesophageal cancer, they will examine you and refer you to a specialist for further tests.
 The main tests are endoscopy and biopsy (the removal of a tissue sample).
 You may have other tests to check your overall health and see if the cancer has spread.
 Your specialist will combine the test results to work out the overall stage and prognosis of the cancer.

-An endoscopy takes about 15 minutes.
+An endoscopy takes about 10 minutes.
 You will need to have someone take you home after the procedure, as you may feel drowsy or weak.
-You could have a sore throat afterwards and feel a little bloated.
+You may have a sore throat afterwards and feel a little bloated.
 Endoscopies have some risks, such as bleeding or getting a small tear or hole in the stomach or oesophagus (perforation).
 These risks are very uncommon.
 Your doctor should explain all the risks before asking you to agree (consent) to the procedure.

 Endoscopic ultrasound (EUS)

-If the biopsy shows you have stomach or oesophageal cancer, you will have some of the following tests to find out whether the cancer has spread to other areas of your body.
+If the biopsy shows you have stomach or oesophageal cancer, you will have some of the following tests to work out whether the cancer has spread to other areas of your body.
 This is called staging.
 Some of the tests may be repeated during or after treatment to check your health and see how well the treatment is working.

 - chest, abdomen and pelvis for stomach cancer